-- · some finalisations take a short time and require few resources, whereas other finalisations may be resource intensive and involve complicated trials and interlocutory decisions - factors such as geographical dispersion, court workload and population density are important considerations when comparing figures on FTE staff.
+- some finalisations take a short time and require few resources, whereas other finalisations may be resource intensive and involve complicated trials and interlocutory decisions - additional staff may sometimes be appointed to undertake project work (eg. ICT or new buildings) or deliver restorative justice approaches (like liaison officers) that do not directly contribute to the resolution of cases - factors such as geographical dispersion, court workload and population density are important considerations when comparing figures on FTE staff.

 - comparable (subject to caveats) across jurisdictions and over time. - complete (subject to caveats) for the current reporting period.
-All required 2018-19 data are available for all jurisdictions.
+All required 2019-20 data are available for all jurisdictions.